MGXlab/phagetransformer/README.md

 | `seq_id` | Matches a FASTA record ID in the same split |
 | `host_labels` | One or more host labels.
 Separate multiple hosts with `\|`. |

 Sequences and rows are matched by `seq_id`, not by file order, and only IDs present in both the FASTA and the CSV of a split are used.
-The set of host classes is built from `train.csv`; any label in `val.csv` or `test.csv` that does not appear in training is ignored — so all three files must use the **same label format**.
+The set of host classes is built from `train.csv`; any label in `val.csv` or `test.csv` that does not appear in training is ignored, so all three files must use the **same label format**.

 Example `train.csv`: